itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 The server was intended to be a headless Dell OptiPlex with a fourth-generation Intel i5 processor and 8 GB of RAM, but I decided to run it on my old laptop before making a purchase.
 I wanted to use this server only as a Network Attached Storage (NAS) device, as well as to host a Minecraft server, but ended up giving it extra QoL features.

+It runs Ubuntu Server 20.04 and CasaOS.
+Proxmox would be nice but CasaOS’ GUI is really useful for my family to toy with the server as well.

 # Walkthrough

 ### Disclaimer